EliasDH-com/Documentation/Cisco-Terminal-Commands.md

 ## 🖖Introduction

 Below you will find a list of commands that I use for Cisco devices.
-End I also added de 'Type' dis is the mode you need to be in to use the command.
-The 'Commando' is the command you need to use.
-The 'Explanation' is the explanation of the command.
+End I also added de **Type** dis is the mode you need to be in to use the command.
+The **Commando** is the command you need to use.
+The **Explanation** is the explanation of the command.

 ## ✨Commands